 affiliated with the African Violet Society of Canada

 The AVAVS has a judged show each year where the growing efforts of its

 members are recognized and rewarded.
 In its membership, the AVAVS has

-two Senior AVSA certified Judges as well as an Advanced Judge and a Student Judge who provide the group with a wealth
+two Senior AVSA certified Judges as well as an Advanced Judge who provides the group with a wealth

 of information on showing and judging plants.

 The AVAVS maintains an extensive library of books, magazines, newsletters